Burglar security system monitoring commercial property.

 • Point of sale areas

-By following the regulation, you’re ensuring your business is compliant and your security system is robust enough to keep everything secure. s.
-Code 5044 has additional requirements, which you can find in the official text of regulations
+By following the regulation, you’re ensuring your business is compliant, and your security system is robust enough to keep everything secure.

-You will need an access control system that can monitor who is coming and going in limited-access areas.
+You will need an access control system to monitor who comes and goes in limited-access areas.

 Next up is Code 5042, which regulates building access.
 A cannabis business must have in place non-residential locking mechanisms that prevent unauthorized entry to limited-access areas.
 These are areas that only employees may normally access.

-An access control system gives you complete control over who can enter restricted areas and when they can enter.
+Whichever system you choose, access control puts you in charge of who can enter restricted areas and when they can enter.
 You can configure who has access and who doesn’t from an online platform.
 Then all you need to do is give key fobs to allowlisted employees.
 If they have entry access, the door will open automatically when they present their fob.
 If they don’t have access, the door will remain locked.
 We even work with vendors that can use employee mobile phones as their access cards.

 Code 5042 also states that you must maintain a record of all authorized individuals who are not employees who enter the limited-access areas.
 For example, if you hire a plumber and they need to enter a restricted area, you must record who they are and when they entered.
 An access control system can keep a log of who enters and exits.